hbc/projects/legall_ocwieja_pacbio/legall_results_report.md

 | Total uniquely aligning Pacbio proteins | 54,411 / 463,629 | 56 / 108 |

 The Pacbio potential proteins were also examined to ensure the analysis was able to identify all known HIV proteins and the two novel proteins identified in the Ocwieja paper.
 All known HIV proteins were identified by uniquely aligning Pacbio potential proteins among the list of 108 potential proteins generated from the Ocwieja tables, including Env, Vpu, Vif, Tat, Vpr, Rev, and Nef.
 The two novel proteins identified in the Ocwieja paper were also present, Tat8c and Ref.
-The numbers of uniquely aligning reads to each of the known Ocwieja proteins is displayed in the table below:
+The numbers of uniquely aligning reads to each of the known HIV proteins is displayed in the table below:

 | # HIV Protein | # Uniquely Aligning Pacbio Proteins |
 |:-------------:|:-----------------------------------:|